Stephen Darby

 Stephen Mark Darby (born 6 October 1988) is an English former professional footballer who played as a right-back.
 Darby represented England at under-19 level.
-He began his career playing on the winning team of the Liverpool FA Youth Cup in 2006 and played competitively for Liverpool from 2008 to 2012.
-Darby then joined the Bradford team that reached the 2013 Football League Cup Final, making over 200 appearances for the club and captaining the side for two seasons.
-Although he afterwards signed a 2-year contract with Bolton Wanderers in 2017, Darby retired from his career just over a year later at the age of 29 after being diagnosed with motor neurone disease.
+He began his career playing on the winning side of the Liverpool FA Youth Cup in 2006 and played competitively for Liverpool from 2008 to 2012.
+Darby then joined the Bradford team that reached the 2013 Football League Cup final, making over 200 appearances for the club and captaining the side for two seasons.
+Although he afterwards signed a two-year contract with Bolton Wanderers in 2017, Darby retired from his career just over a year later at the age of 29 after being diagnosed with motor neurone disease.

 Early life

-Darby was brought up in Maghull, Merseyside, where he attended St. John Bosco's primary school and Maricourt Roman Catholic High School.
+Darby was brought up in Maghull, Merseyside, where he attended St. John Bosco Catholic Primary School and Maricourt Roman Catholic High School.

 Club career

 Liverpool

-On 18 July 2006 Liverpool's official site announced that five academy players have been promoted to Melwood, Darby was one of them.
 Darby played in Liverpool's FA Youth Cup winning teams in 2006 and 2007 that defeated Manchester City and Manchester United's academies in the finals respectively, captaining the team in the 2006 final.
 He was first selected for the Liverpool squad which played Turkish side Galatasaray in the group stages of the UEFA Champions League in December 2006, but he was an unused substitute in that match.
-Despite being on the first team bench he didn't forget his roots and after a four-hour flight from Istanbul to Liverpool he went straight to The Hawthorns and played a full game including extra-time to help the youth team through to the fourth round.
+After a four-hour flight from Istanbul to Liverpool, he went straight to The Hawthorns and played a full game, including extra-time, to help the youth team through to the fourth round.

-During the 2007–08 season, Darby was the captain of Liverpool's reserves team that ended the campaign as northern and national champions.
+During the 2007–08 season, Darby captained Liverpool's reserves team that ended the campaign as northern and national champions.
 His performances earned him praises from manager Gary Ablett calling him 'Mr. Consistency'.

 His first appearance in a competitive match was as a substitute in Liverpool's League Cup fourth round defeat against Tottenham Hotspur in November 2008.

 He made his Champions League debut against PSV Eindhoven on 9 December 2008, coming on as a substitute alongside fellow homegrown players Jay Spearing and Martin Kelly.
 On 5 July 2009, Darby secured a three-year extension to his contract along with fellow Melwood graduate Jay Spearing.

 He made his first competitive start for Liverpool against ACF Fiorentina in the UEFA Champions League on 9 December 2009 in a 2–1 defeat.
 His second competitive start came against Reading in the FA Cup.
 The game finished 1–1.
 Darby was praised by Liverpool centre-back Jamie Carragher for his performance in the game.

 Darby made his Premier League debut against Tottenham Hotspur on 20 January 2010, coming on as a substitute in the 90th minute for Philipp Degen.

-He was included in Liverpool's 21 man squad for the 2010–11 Premier League season.
+He was included in Liverpool's 25-man squad for the 2010–11 Premier League season.

 He was released by the club at the end of the 2011–12 season.